Henri Picciotto

 California Association of Independent Schools (CAIS)

-Faculty member, Retreat for Experienced Teachers, since 2007.
+Faculty member, Retreat for Experienced Teachers ("The Classroom and Beyond"), 2007-2013.

 Faculty member, Retreat for Beginning Teachers (Secondary), yearly, 1991-2005.
 (Chair of the RBT faculty, 1997-2005.)
 Master Teacher workshop on teaching math; sessions on the challenges of first year teaching, on the special challenges of working in independent schools, on general pedagogical techniques, and in general on the teaching profession.